MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-availability-key-roll.md

 ## Roll the availability key

 To roll the availability key, you create a new DEP.
 Office 365 rolls the availability keys on an internally defined schedule.
-There is no customer-facing service-level agreement (SLA) for these key rolls.
+There is no customer-facing, service-level agreement (SLA) for these key rolls.

 ## Related articles